Dong Zhongshu — A Remarkable Contributor of Confucianism in Chinese Culture

 Dong Zhongshu had absorbed many ideas from other philosophical schools, such as Taoism, Yin-Yang and Five Elements theory, and Legalism, and developed the Confucianism into an ideology that was more appreciated and suitable for the ruling class of a strong, unified feudal empire.

 Great Unity is the foundation of the stability of a huge empire.

-That includes a centralized political system, a nationwide and dominant ideology, and well established laws and moral standard.
+That includes a centralized political system, a nationwide and dominant ideology, and well-established laws and moral standards.

 Confucianism is the best ideology for the Han Empire.

 Therefore, the government should establish a national college that only teaches the Six Arts of Confucianism, and then select officials among excellent students of this school.

 Six Arts (Liu Yi) — Etiquette (Li), Music (Yue), Archery (She), Equestrianism (Yu), Calligraphy (Shu), and Mathematics (Shu).